s2e-lab/SecurityEval/README.md

 # SecurityEval

 This repository contains source code for the paper titled **SecurityEval Dataset: Mining Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Techniques**.
-The project is submitted for The first edition of the International Workshop on Mining Software Repositories Applications for Privacy and Security (MSR4P&S '22).
+The project is accepted for The first edition of the International Workshop on Mining Software Repositories Applications for Privacy and Security (MSR4P&S '22).
 The paper describes the dataset for evaluating machine learning-based code generation output and application of the dataset to the code generation tools.

 ## Project Structure
 - dataset.jsonl: dataset file in jsonl format.
 Every line contains a JSON object with the following fields: